#112 - Redko Family

 #111 - Dewitt Family

 For the DeWitt Family, having a space that suited the needs of their family was difficult to find.
 In need of a living space that is ADA accessible, the family struggled with flights of stairs, lack of space and shortage of handicap parking.
-This is what led the DeWitt to apply for Habitat for Humanity's Homeownership Program.
+This is what led the DeWitt family to apply for Habitat for Humanity's Homeownership Program.

 The DeWitt Family owns our 111th home, located on Western Avenue in Green Bay.
 The home was dedicated October 11, 2018.